1910 Penny Value (2026 Guide): Errors List, “S” & No Mint Mark Worth

 1910-S Penny Value

-The 1910-S penny stands as a recognized semi-key date within the early Lincoln cent series, with only 6.045 million pieces struck at the San Francisco Mint compared to Philadelphia’s massive production.
+The 1910-S penny stands as a recognized semi-key date within the early Lincoln cent series, with only 6,045,000 pieces struck at the San Francisco Mint compared to Philadelphia’s massive output.
+That production gap — roughly 24-to-1 in Philadelphia’s favor — is the core reason for the 1910-S premium across all grades.

-Recent auction records demonstrate the dramatic impact of color preservation.
-The brown (BN) variety achieved $1,200 for an MS66BN example in 2021, the red-brown (RB) variety reached $1,100 for an MS67 specimen in 1996.
-While the coveted red (RD) designation commanded an exceptional $48,000 for an MS67+RD specimen in January 2025.
+Auction records across all three color designations tell the full story of this coin’s value spread.
+The BN (Brown) variety achieved $1,200 for an MS66BN example in a 2021 auction, the RB (Red-Brown) variety reached $1,100 for an MS67 specimen in 1996, and the coveted RD (Red) designation commanded the extraordinary $48,000 for its MS67+RD specimen in January 2025.

 1910-S Penny (RD) Price/Grade Chart